INDIGENOUS DECOLONIZATION HUB

 How do I decolonize my curriculum and pedagogical practices in meaningful and respectful ways?

-In collaboration with the Indigenous Curriculum and Pedagogical Advisor, the CTL provides you with Indigenous evidence-based research, tools and resources to re-frame your curriculum and pedagogical practices in ways that promote critical discourse, analysis and integration of Indigenous Peoples’ diverse intellectual, cultural, agricultural, and scientific knowledge systems.
+The CTL provides you with Indigenous evidence-based research, tools and resources to re-frame your curriculum and pedagogical practices in ways that promote critical discourse, analysis and integration of Indigenous Peoples’ diverse intellectual, cultural, agricultural, and scientific knowledge systems.

 Wa'tkwanonhwerá:ton.
 Pijàshig kakina.
 Welcome.
 Bienvenue.

 Kahérakwas Donna Goodleaf talks about what it means to decolonize curriculum and pedagogy

 Indigenous Directions Action Plan: Concordia's Path (especially actions 2.1 and 2.2*) contextualizes and informs the Hub's work on decolonizing and indigenizing curriculum and pedagogy.

 *Recommended Action 2.1: Develop a plan to build the capacity of faculty members to decolonize and indigenize curriculum content across all academic departments.

 Recommended Action 2.2: Create teaching and learning opportunities for all Concordia students to gain awareness of Indigenous peoples, their histories, cultures and contemporary issues,

 Watch a (7-min) video of Kahérakwas Donna Goodleaf describing her instructional process of working with faculty in deconstructing and applying principles of Indigenous Decolonization to course design, curriculum, and pedagogical practices.